There is so much confusion about food allergies and how to determine food allergy facts. What is the truth about food allergies?

 Food allergies are diagnosed by a physician who specializes in allergies.
 Recently there has been an increase in knowledge in areas of immunology, genetics and molecular biology.
 This means that there is some hope of discovering treatments for allergies in the future.
 That being said, as of now, there is no magical treatment or cure.
 The only real solution is careful avoidance of the allergen.

-Moreover, you can never predict an allergic reaction.
+The truth about food allergies: you can never predict an allergic reaction.

 An individual may have a mild reaction once and a very severe and even life threatening reaction the next time.
 With each reaction, the risk increases and that is why we must take the necessary precautions to avoid these situations.
 Of course there is no way to ensure that allergic reactions can be avoided all together and mistakes do happen.
 However, allergic individuals as well as non-allergic individuals must recognize the severity of this health issue.